 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More...

-If you’re planning to start traveling by bike for days, months, or even years on end and carry all of your most valuable possessions with you, then you need the right tool for the job — the best touring bike.
+If you’re planning to start traveling by bike for days, months, or even years on end and carry all of your most valuable possessions with you, then you need the right tool for the job — check out the best touring bikes below.

 However, the selection of adventure and touring bikes on the market is quite bewildering at the moment.
 If you don’t know exactly what you’re looking for, you can easily become overwhelmed or make the wrong choice.

-For that reason, we’ve created a list of our 10 favorite touring bicycles below, that you can use to complete your short or long tours and adventures, traverse on paved and unpaved roads and travel lightly or with all of your possessions.
+For that reason, we’ve created a list of our 10 favorite long-distance bikes below, that you can use to complete your short or long tours and adventures, traverse on paved and unpaved roads and travel lightly or with all of your possessions.

 Check them out below!